DDMAL/Paco_classifier/README.md

   * **-fm** `Mode of the selection of the files in the training process.
 Possible values: [RANDOM, SHUFFLE, SEQUENTIAL].` (**Default:** *SHUFFLE*)
   * **-sm** `Mode of extraction of samples.
 Possible values: [RANDOM, SEQUENTIAL].` (**Default:** *RANDOM*)

-Note that the parameters **-pgt** and **-out** are repeteable options.
+Note that the parameters **-pgt** and **-out** are repeatable options.
 For including more layers, these two parameters have to be repeated one time for each layer to provide the corresponding paths.
 Note also that the **-out** parameter indicates the paths in which each trained model will be saved.
 So that, the number of paths provided with the parameter **-out** must match with the number of path folders provided for each layer, including the background one.

 If you have 3 layers (background, staff, neumes), you have to provide the path folder to the background data with **-pbg**, the path folders to the data of the rest of layers through **-pgt** (parameter repeated for each additional layer) and the output path for the trained models for each layer, being the background model the first one, and the rest of output paths matching with the different layers provided by **-pgt**, considering the order in which they were provided.
 For example: